User Guide

 Editing the data file

-QuickContacts data are saved as a JSON file [JAR file location]/data/quickcontacts.json
+QuickContacts data are saved as a JSON file [JAR file location]/data/quickcontacts.json.
+Advanced users are welcome to

 update data directly by editing that data file.